Non-degree seeking status

 - Course availability is not guaranteed; priority is given to students enrolled in our graduate degree programs and instructor permission is required for each class

-- All GNM applicants pay a non-refundable $75 application fee through the UW Graduate School
+- All GNM applicants pay a non-refundable $75 application fee through the UW Graduate School.
+The GNM application is NOT transferable to a future quarter if you do not enroll in the quarter for which you apply.

 - GNM students are not eligible to take nursing clinical (NCLIN) courses